theshahzaib/dataset-augmentations/README.md

  Dataset Augmentations All in One

 ## Introduction
-This code will do the augmentation of the dataset.
+This code will do the augmentation of the labeled dataset.

 ## Augmentations Types
 `